-In his first Match Play Championship, Hall, who defeated Marc Issler of Toms River Golf Center in the semifinals, 1 Up, went through qualifying and reached the finals, before falling to Sturgeon in the final.
+Competing in his first Match Play Championship, Hall, who defeated Marc Issler of Toms River Golf Center in the semifinals, 1 Up, went through qualifying to reach the finals.
 The Director of Instruction at Upper Montclair is a two-time winner of the Assistant Match Play Championship (2015-16).

-Hall held a one-hole advantage for majority of the front nine, but dropped the 10th and 11th to fall two holes behind.
+Hall held a one-hole advantage for majority of the front nine, but lost his momentum after losing the 10th and 11th.

-“We just played defensive golf,” Sturgeon said “It was just really difficult where the pins were.
-It looked like we were having a pillow fight out there, but if we didn’t have a pillow fight, it would have been much worse with feathers flying, because where those pins were, you could make double bogey in a heartbeat.”
+“We just played defensive golf,” Sturgeon said.
+“It was just really difficult where the pins were.
+It looked like we were having a pillow fight out there, but if we didn’t have a pillow fight, it would have been much worse with feathers flying.
+You could make double bogey in a heartbeat.”

-After missing his birdie putt on the par-4 17th, Hall conceded the hole to Sturgeon to hand him the victory.
+After missing his birdie putt on the par-4 17th, Hall conceded the match to Sturgeon to hand him the victory.